CoderPush/Stepper/README.md

   ```

 - Open the project in VsCode (or Android Studio), click Run tab -> Start Debugging (make sure you have your simulator on)

+## Release a new version of Stepper (both Android and iOS)

+When release a new version of the app, please follow these steps:

+- In pubspec.yaml file, increase the `version` number, both `versionName` and `versionCode`:

+  For example: current `version` is "1.0.0+1" --> new release `version` is "1.0.1+2" --> next release will be "1.0.2+3"

+- **For Android**:
+  + run command `flutter build appbundle` to create a new appbundle
+  + go to *build/app/outputs/bundle/release* to get the "app-release-aab" file for uploading to Google Play Console

++ **For iOS**:
+  + run command `flutter build ipa`
+  + open *build/ios/archive/MyApp.xcarchive* in Xcode.
+  + click the Validate App button
+  + after the archive has been successfully validated, click Distribute App